Early Migraine Signs

 The pain and nausea from this type of migraine can be so intense that you may need hospital care.
 So don't suffer long-lasting migraine without help.
 Seek medical care.

-If you have pain and weakness around your eye, you need medical help.
+If you have pain and weakness around your eye, you need medical help right away.
 Rare symptoms like these may be due to ophthalmoplegic migraine -- what's now known as a neuralgia -- or a more serious condition.
 Ophthalmoplegic migraines often last a week and may cause a droopy eyelid, double vision, and other eye changes.